LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/05-Collect input with task modules/01-Exercise-collect-input-task-modules.md

   }
 };

-const submitHandler dialog.DialogSubmitHandler = (response) => {
+const submitHandler: dialog.DialogSubmitHandler = (response) => {
   console.log(`Submit handler - err: ${response.err}`);
   setYouTubeVideoId(response.result?.toString());
 };

-dialog.open(dialogInfo, submitHandler);
+dialog.url.open(dialogInfo, submitHandler);
 ```

 This code will first create the `dialogInfo` object that defines the task module.
 It also creates a callback that will take the result from the task module and use it to update the state of the React app.

 ### Test the video selector task module

-18. Save the modified files.
+Save the modified files.
 The `ngrok` task will detect the changes and rerun the webpack task.
 Upon completion, the web page should refresh to show the updated content.

-19. In the browser, navigate back to the tab in the Microsoft Teams interface.
+In the browser, navigate back to the tab in the Microsoft Teams interface.

-30. Select the **Change Video ID** button.
+Select the **Change Video ID** button.
 Microsoft Teams will load the video selector task module with the ID of the currently selected video in the text control.

 ![Screenshot of the YouTube Selector task module.](../../Linked_Image_Files/4-Teams/task-modules/03-yo-teams-11.png)

-21. Enter the ID of another YouTube video and select the **Update** button.
+Enter the ID of another YouTube video and select the **Update** button.
 Notice the ID of the video has changed.
 Now when you select the **Show video** button, the player task module loads with the new video.

 ![Screenshot of the YouTube Player task module.](../../Linked_Image_Files/4-Teams/task-modules/03-yo-teams-12.png)

-22. Stop the local web server by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the console to stop the running process.
+Stop the local web server by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the console to stop the running process.

 ## Summary